 How Much Does It Cost to Start a Trucking Company With No Money?

 The initial cost for starting a trucking company can be anywhere between $10,000 to over $20,000 – but this doesn’t include the cost of the commercial trucks themselves.
 Trucks can cost anywhere from $40,000 on the low end to over $200,000 on the higher end.

-Trucking companies require more of a significant upfront investment compared to other types of business.
-By far the biggest expenses, in the beginning, will be purchasing the trucks.
+Trucking companies require more of a significant upfront investment compared to other types of businesses.
+By far, the biggest expense, in the beginning, will be purchasing the trucks.

 On top of this, you’ll also need to manage ongoing operational costs that can greatly eat into your bottom line.
-For these reasons, the trucking industry on a whole tends to have smaller profit margins.
+For these reasons, the trucking industry, as a whole, tends to have smaller profit margins.